36th Infantry Division (United Kingdom): 36th Infantry Division

 Men of the Royal Scots Fusiliers, 36th Infantry Division, advancing near Pinwe, December 1944.

 Early in July 1944, the division started to fly into Myitkyina airfield in North Burma, with 72nd Brigade being the first formation to land.
 On 1 September 1944, shortly after the division had started advancing down the "Railway valley" from Mogaung towards Indaw on the right flank of NCAC, the division was renamed the British 36th Division.
+In November the division took part in the brutal fighting around Pinwe which they captured after nearly two weeks of fighting.
 On 14 December, a third brigade was added to the division; confusingly, this was the first Indian formation that the division commanded (the 26th Indian Infantry Brigade, of one British and two Indian battalions).

 The division was distinguished for being the only British division to rely entirely on air supply, mainly by the United States' Tenth Air Force, for an extended period.
 The United States Army Air Force also provided the division with 12 light aircraft equipped for casualty evacuation and a US Army engineer company to construct its airstrips.
 Initially, the division was without its own divisional artillery and instead relied on a Chinese artillery group under US command.

 Men of the 6th Battalion, South Wales Borderers, 36th Infantry Division, march through Bahe en route for Mandalay, January 1945.

 The division, having linked up with the main body of Lieutenant General William "Bill" Slim's British Fourteenth Army, crossed the Irrawaddy River and advanced independently down the eastern side of the river.
 Units from the division suffered losses forcing the crossing the 300 yard wide Shweli River, but the division continued to advance until the fall of Mandalay in March 1945.
 On 1 April 1945 the division transferred from NCAC to Fourteenth Army.
 The 26th Indian Brigade became the 26th British Brigade on 6 April.

 As there were now more troops in Burma than could be supplied (and the transport aircraft allocated to NCAC were being withdrawn to China), the division was returned to India, officially arriving on 12 May, and joined XXXIV Corps (India) on 28 May.